codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 date: 2017-07-27 05:00:00
 ---

-> The more simply we see things, the more easily we start to act and make things done.
-> \_\_A simple & happy Mind

 Forget about technical and academic views.
 We go online everyday.
 We can start at homepage of [a website](https://medium.com/ "ext") and explore thousands of its pages.
 That's it.